quarksuite/legacy/README.md

 #### On Features Outside the Scope of Quarksuite's Goals

 I will not accept any requests to build features outside of Quarksuite's stated goals.
 This is not meant to be a swiss army knife for design.
 It's meant to assist in building design systems and output data consumable by other design tools.
-If you want to use Quarksuite-created design data as tokens, you can.
+If you want to use Quarksuite-created design data as tokens, [you can](#quarksuite-&-x).
 But it will never be built into the core.

 #### On Opening Issues

 I understand it's frustrating when code breaks.
 Especially when you’re on a tight schedule.
 But if I don’t respond right away, I’ll be with you as soon as I can.
 Rudeness won't encourage a swifter response.
-Quite the opposite.

 #### On Pull Requests

 As of v1, I’m open to improvements and code review.
-I want this project to be great, and I could really use your help.
+I want this project to do more than scratch my own itch, and I could really use your help.

 ## Development